Perilous Night: The Great Fire of 1776

 The Bowery Boys: New York City History podcast is brought to you …. by you!

-We are now producing a new Bowery Boys podcast every two weeks.
-We’re also looking to improve the show in other ways and expand in other ways as well — through publishing, social media, live events and other forms of media.
+We are now producing a new Bowery Boys podcast every other week.
+We’re also looking to improve and expand the show in other ways — publishing, social media, live events and other forms of media.
 But we can only do this with your help!

-We are now a member of Patreon, a patronage platform where you can support your favorite content creators for as little as a $1 a month.
+We are now a creator on Patreon, a patronage platform where you can support your favorite content creators.

 The escape of the Continental Army from Long Island under cover of night.
 This illustration by Henry Alexander Ogden is from 1897.